Zggis/plex-tvtime/README.md

 PLEX_SHOWS_INCLUDE | Undefined     | Overridden and ignored if PLEX_SHOWS_EXCLUDE is set, otherwise only shows that appear in this list will be sent to TVTime.
 LOGGING_LEVEL | INFO          | Set to TRACE or DEBUG for additional logging.
 SERVER_PORT | 8080          | Set to change the port the application will use within the docker container.
+DISCORD_WEBHOOK_URL | Undefined     | Discord webhook URL for notifications.
+Create one in Discord Server Settings > Integrations > Webhooks.
+DISCORD_HOST_URL | Undefined     | Your server's URL (e.g., http://192.168.1.100:8080) to display in Discord notifications.
+DISCORD_NOTIFY_ON_STARTUP | true          | Set to false to disable the startup notification to Discord.

 #### Optional Mappings
 Container Path | Description